adityamishra1008/adityamishra1008/README.md

 - 👋 Hi, I’m Aditya Mishra
-- 🌱 I’m currently a Masters Student in University of Ottawa
+- 🌱 I’m a Full stack developer at Questrade
 - 📫 You can reach me at adityamishra1008@gmail.com

 <!---